bitplane/bitplane.net/dev/python/arranges/index.md

 type.
 The reason for this is so the machine-generated command line help is flat and readable by humans.

-It it kinda grew into a monster so I've split it out into this separate package.
+It kinda grew into a monster, so I've split it out into this separate package.
 The main feature is a pair of classes that can represent ranges:

 * ⛓️ `Segment` is a class that can be treated like a `set` and its constructor is